peacockIT/Peacock-AE-BpmSlicer-Docs/docs/source/reference/generel.rst

 If the update function is running the preview area is updated each second with means by an scheduled task from after effects.

-This only works if the script runs as a panel (If the script is launched as a window the update function doesn‘t work).
+..
+Note:: This only works if the script runs as a panel (If the script is launched as a window the update function doesn‘t work.

    Mac: ``Option+Shift+Click`` Win ``Alt+Shift+Click``: All scheduled tasks that are running are getting closed.